HloHarshit/Dominos-Pizza-Sales-Performance-Metrics-Dashboard/README.md

 # Dominos Pizza Sales Performance Metrics Dashboard

-This repository contains the code and documentation for the Sales Analysis of Dominos Pizza data, including the creation of a dashboard showing critical information in both Excel and Power BI.
+This repository contains the documentation for the Sales Analysis of Dominos Pizza data, including the creation of a dashboard showing critical information in both Excel and Power BI.

 ## Dataset: [Link](Data)